OfficeDev/office-js-docs-pr/docs/publish/package-your-add-in-using-visual-studio.md

 ---
-title: Package your add-in using Visual Studio to prepare for publishing
+title: Publish your add-in using Visual Studio
-description: How to deploy your web project and package your add-in by using Visual Studio 2019. ms.date: 10/14/2019
+description: How to deploy your web project and package your add-in by using Visual Studio 2019. ms.date: 11/27/2019
 localization_priority: Priority
 ---

-# Package your add-in using Visual Studio to prepare for publishing
+# Publish your add-in using Visual Studio

 Your Office Add-in package contains an XML [manifest file](../develop/add-in-manifests.md) that you'll use to publish the add-in.
 You'll have to publish the web application files of your project separately.
 This article describes how to deploy your web project and package your add-in by using Visual Studio 2019.

+> [!NOTE]
+> For information about publishing an Office Add-in that you created using the Yeoman generator and developed with Visual Studio Code or any other editor, see [Publish an add-in developed with Visual Studio Code](publish-add-in-vs-code.md).

 ## To deploy your web project using Visual Studio 2019